CREATIVE THINKING STYLES

 9. Have respect for ancient as well as modern wisdom.
 Another way to say this is always learn from both past experience and current situations.
 Too often people forget the ancients, although another group of people are completely hung up on ancient wisdom and cannot or will not alter things to face current realities.
 There is a fine line here.

-10. The ability to generalize from a few facts.
+10. Be willing to generalize from a few facts.
 This is called inductive reasoning.
 It is the opposite of logical or deductive reasoning.
 Both are needed for creative thinking.
 Most of the time, we do both of these at the same time to arrive at new theories and even new facts.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols